 The AAA continues its multi-year undertaking to augment the gender and ethnic diversity of its Roster of Arbitrators and Mediators and increase diverse appointments to hear cases.
-Executives across every division and region of the organization actively recruit women and minority candidates who meet the criteria established for the AAA and ICDR panels.
+Executives across every division and region of the organization actively recruit women and racially and ethnically diverse candidates who meet the criteria established for the AAA and ICDR panels.

 As of the end of 2020:

-- 27% of active panel members are women and minorities.*
+- 27% of active panel members are women and racially and ethnically diverse.*

-- 51% of new additions to the AAA-ICDR Roster are women and minorities.
+- 51% of new additions to the AAA-ICDR Roster are women and racially and ethnically diverse.

 *This reflects the full Roster, including specialty panels.